-Inspection and release of student records is primarily restricted to an eligible student or a student's parents-whether married, separated, or divorced-unless the school is given a copy of a court order terminating parental rights or the right to access a student's education records.
+Inspection and release of student records is primarily restricted to an eligible student or a student's parents-unless the school is given a copy of a court order terminating parental rights or the right to access a student's education records. .
+A parent's rights regarding access to student records are not affected by the parent's marital status.